tranjt/mortgage-plan/README.md

 ### Running via command line
 `Java` and `Gradle` installed.

-You might need to configure path to `tools.jar` if not found edit `gradle.properties` change path to where your `tool.jar` file is located on your system.

-In windows it might look like this

-`org.gradle.java.home=C:\Program Files\Java\jdk1.8.0_221`

 #### Run commands
 Navigate to the root of the project via command line and execute the command

 `./gradlew bootRun`